Vyral/base-template/_posts/2025-03-04-why-every-home-seller-needs-to-know-the-power-of-pocket-listings.md

 **3\.
 Access to serious buyers.** By working with a trusted real estate group, sellers connect with qualified buyers who are actively looking for homes.

 For homeowners who are curious about their home’s value but hesitant about a public listing, a pocket listing can be an ideal solution.
-If you have questions or need guidance, don't hesitate to reach out.
+If you have questions or need guidance, don’t hesitate to reach out.
 You can call me at **(612) 360 1670** or send an email to **john@johnschustergroup.com.** I look forward to hearing from you.